DuPont de Nemours Inc. (DD) Shares Up Despite Recent Market Volatility

 The liquidity ratio also appears to be rather interesting for investors as it stands at 3.02.

-In conclusion, DuPont de Nemours Inc. (DD) has had a mixed performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+To wrap up, the performance of DuPont de Nemours Inc. (DD) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.